kittykatattack/learningPixi/README.md

 contained.
 The second is any object with `x`, `y`, `width` and `height` properties that define a rectangular area.
 In this example, the containing object defines an area that's just slightly offset from, and smaller than, the stage.
-It match dimensions of the dungeon walls.
+It matches dimensions of the dungeon walls.

 Here's the `contain` function that does all this work.
 The function checks